UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

   db_file: "spotted.sqlite3" # path to the database file.
 Relative to the pwd

 post:
-  channel_group_id: -100 # id of the group associated with the channel.
+  # id of the group associated with the channel.
+Telegram will send automatically forward the posts there.
 Required if comments are enabled
+  community_group_id: -100
   channel_id: -200 # id of the channel to which the bot will send the approved posts
   channel_tag: "@channel" # tag of the channel to which the bot will send the approved posts
   comments: true # whether or not the channel the bot will send the posts to has comments enabled
-  group_id: -300 # id of the admin group the bot will use
+  admin_group_id: -300 # id of the admin group the bot will use
   n_votes: 2 # votes needed to approve/reject a pending post
   remove_after_h: 12 # number of hours after wich pending posts will be automatically by /clean_pending
   report_wait_mins: 30 # number of minutes the user has to wait before being able to report another user again